-- If possible, it is a good practice for extraordinary ministers to receive under both forms (Sacred Host and Precious Blood) because of their visibility and the fuller sign value of both forms. - Distribution under both kinds to the faithful is the norm for the Archdiocese of Louisville.
+- If possible, it is a good practice for extraordinary ministers to receive under both forms (Sacred Host and Precious Blood) because of their visibility and the fuller sign value of both forms. - Distribution under both kinds to the faithful is the norm for the Archdiocese of Louisville, particularly on Sunday and feasts.